-For the year ended 30 June 2020, the association reported a profit after tax for the year of \$39,248 (2019: loss of \$75,571).
-In the same period, the association had operating cash outflows totalling \$16,729 (2019: outflows totalling \$13,661).
-At 30 June 2020, the association reported a deficiency in net assets of \$30,944 (2019: deficiency of \$70,192).
+For the year ended 30 June 2022, the association reported a profit after tax for the year of \$52,912 (2021: profit of \$6,298).
+At 30 June 2022, the Association reported a surplus of net assets of \$8,739 (2021: adjusted deficiency of \$44,173).

-A review of the operations of the Association during the financial year and the results of those operations show a profit of \$39,248.
-This has been achieved through a significant reduction in printing costs during the year.
-The association did not transfer any funds during the year to the Romanian dog shelters that it supports as it concentrates on returning the association to a positive net asset financial position.
-The association did, however, continue to support the Romanian dog shelters through the continued reimbursement of consultancy costs that would otherwise be incurred directly by the Romanian association.
+A review of the operations of the Association during the financial year and the results of those operations show a profit of \$52,912.
+This represents a 2nd successive year that a profit has been reported.
+The Association transferred \$35,930 (2021: \$20,316) during the year to the Romanian dog shelters that it supports.
+The Association also continued to support the Romanian dog shelters through the continued reimbursement of consultancy costs that would otherwise be incurred directly by the Romanian association.

-The Committee members are aware of the need to return the association to a postiive net asset financial position.
-The association has adopted a marketing plan set towards an increase in its donor base with a view to increasing its donation income.
+The Committee members are aware of the need for the Association to maintain a postiive net asset financial position.
+The Association has adopted a marketing plan set towards an increase in its donor base with a view to increasing its donation income.
 The plan includes a house mailing programme, along with a continuation of cash inflows through pre-existing direct debit gift contributions.
-The association is also actively reviewing its costs, as evidenced by the reduction in printing costs during the year ended 30 June 2020.
-Operating costs in 2021 will include a cold mailing program that is required to replenish donor mailing files.
-The Committee will rely upon the support of its creditors during the next 12 months, and expects to reduce its debt position during the year as a result of the above financial initiatives.
+The Association continues to actively review its operating costs as a result of a significant increase during the year ended 30 June 2021.
+Operating costs in 2022 included a cold mailing program that was required to replenish donor mailing files and generate more donations to sustain the running costs of the Association.
+The Committee will rely upon the support of its creditors during the next 12 months, and expects to improve its net asset financial position during the year as a result of the above financial initiatives.

 Accessing new donors, and retaining existing donors, is always uncertain and this may give rise to a material uncertainty in regards to the ability to raise additional funds.
-After taking into account the various funding and cost-saving options available, the Directors have a reasonable expectation that the Association will be successful with future financial initiatives and, as a result, will have adequate resources to fund its future operational requirements.
-For these reasons they continue to adopt the going concern basis in preparing the financial report.
+After taking into account the various funding and cost-saving options available, the Committee has a reasonable expectation that the Association will be successful with future financial initiatives and, as a result, will have adequate resources to fund its future operational requirements.
+For these reasons it continues to adopt the going concern basis in preparing the financial report.

-Should the association be unable to continue as a going concern, it may be required to realise its assets and liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements.
-The financial report does not include any adjustments relating to the recoverability or classification of recorded asset amounts nor to the amounts or classification of liabilities that might be necessary should the association not be able to continue as a going concern.
+Should the Association be unable to continue as a going concern, it may be required to realise its assets and liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements.
+The financial report does not include any adjustments relating to the recoverability or classification of recorded asset amounts nor to the amounts or classification of liabilities that might be necessary should the Association not be able to continue as a going concern.